How to Install Pilasters and Corner Posts in Solid Wood Kitchens

 - Drill small pilot holes in the upper, middle and lower sections of the cabinet panel, so that screws can be used without risk of splitting the timber.
 You may want to position the drill holes so that they will later be disguised by door hinges or drawer runners, for a pleasing overall look.

 Alternatively, you may wish to use L-brackets to attach decorative pilasters to your base cabinets.
-To do this, we advise using at least two brackets and – again – drilling pilot holes before screwing your clamped pilaster into place.
+To do this, the steps above can be completed in the same way, adding brackets in before screwing the pilaster into place.
 It is important to ensure each bracket lies flush against the pilaster and the adjacent cabinet surface.

 If you are mounting your pilaster to the flat edge of a cabinet divide, you can use carefully applied silicone adhesive to attach it.